Continuous Relaxations for the Traveling Salesman Problem: Dynamical systems approach

 where $ \mathcal{T}_n = \{ P^T T P \mid P \in \mathcal{O}_n \} $.

-\begin{remark} For directed cycle graphs, i.e., $ B = T_\text{dir} $, the non-relaxed version of \eqref{eq:LTSP} is identical to the cost of the LAP, with the difference that here the set of feasible solutions is constrained to a subset of $ \mathcal{P}_n $, which makes the problem NP-hard. \end{remark}
+\begin{remark} For directed cycle graphs, i.e., $ B = T_\text{dir} $, the non-relaxed version of \eqref{eq:LTSP} is identical to the cost of the linear assignment problem (LAP)~\cite{Cit:klus2014spectral}, with the difference that here the set of feasible solutions is constrained to a subset of $ \mathcal{P}_n $, which makes the problem NP-hard. \end{remark}

 \begin{theorem} Let $ F(H) $ be a given cost function, then the gradient flow is given by

 \end{theorem} \begin{proof} Since $ H = P^T B P $, using \eqref{eq:GradFlow} and \eqref{eq:grad F} we obtain

 Applying the chain rule, this leads to